limbernie/limbernie.github.io/_posts/2018-11-18-bsidestlv-crypto.md

 ![c21354ac.png](/assets/images/posts/bsidestlv-crypto/c21354ac.png)
 </a>

-I suspect the verification process looks at one digit at time.
+I suspect the verification process looks at one digit at a time.
 With that in mind, I wrote a bash script to help automate the side-channel attack.

 <div class="filename"><span>attack.sh</span></div>